 No screening available

-There is no national screening programme because:
+There is no screening programme for liver cancer in the UK because:

 For any rare or uncommon cancer, it is most cost effective to screen people who are thought to be at higher risk.

-- hepatitis B or C virus infection
+- long term (chronic) infection of hepatitis B or C infection

 Having these tests regularly can pick up hepatocellular cancers earlier, when they are smaller and surgery may be possible.